 - Red wine vinegar -- 3 or 4 tablespoons

 - Fresh dill, chopped -- 1 bunch

 - Heat the butter or oil over medium flame in a large pot.
-Add the onions and sauté until translucent.
+Add the onions and saute until translucent.
 Stir in the beets and tomatoes and stir to heat through.
-Pour in the stock or water, vinegar, sugar, sand and pepper.
-Taste the broth, and adjust the amount of vinegar or sugar as needed.
-Broth should be lightly tart-sweet, but not overwhelmingly so.
+Pour in the stock or water, vinegar, sugar, salt and pepper.
+Adjust seasoning with vinegar and sugar as needed.
+The broth should be lightly tart-sweet, but not overwhelmingly so.

-- For a borshch with meat, add some chopped beef brisket, ham, sausages, beef frankfurters, or some pork ribs to the simmering soup.
-Use about 2-3 cups total.
-Simmer until the meat is tender.
+- Meat: For a borshch with meat, add some cooked and chopped beef brisket, ham, sausages, beef frankfurters, or pork ribs to the simmering soup.
+Use about 2 to 3 cups total.
+Simmer until the meat is cooked through and tender.

-- Traditionally, borshch achieved its sour twang by being left to ferment for a few days.
-These days vinegar speeds the process up.
-Other ingredients are often used in place of vinegar to add a sour flavor.
-These include lemon juice, pickle juice, rhubarb juice or fermented beet kvas.
+- Adding a Sour Twang: Borshch traditionally achieved its sour note by being left to ferment for a few days.
+These days vinegar speeds up the process.
+Other ingredients often used in place of vinegar include lemon juice, pickle juice, rhubarb juice or fermented beet kvas.

-- Use rubber gloves when peeling and grating the beets to avoid taining your hands.
-The beets can be grated on a box grater, in a food processor, or you can cut them into a small dice if you prefer.
+- To avoid staning your hands, use rubber gloves when peeling and grating the beets.
+The beets can be grated on a box grater or with a food processor.
+Alternatively, you can cut them into a small dice.